christinesoh/christinesoh.github.io/_pages/about.md

 ### Contact

-Feel free to email me at: sohc at sas-dot-upenn-dot-edu
+Feel free to email me at: csohyue at sas-dot-upenn-dot-edu

 Department of Linguistics, University of Pennsylvania,
 3401-C Walnut Street, Suite 300, C Wing,